wp-plugins/yes-co-ores-wordpress-plugin/readme.txt

 7. Project details on the Wordpress Admin

 == Changelog ==
+= 1.3.11 =
-= 1.3.10 =
+* Fixed: check on template files when using child theme = 1.3.10 =
 * Added: option to use custom category taxanomy for objects
 * Added: option to ignore extra texts